theonlyladybug/saev/logbook.md

 1. It's really slow.
 How can I speed it up?
 Maybe batching, moving to GPU, and speeding it up?
 2. It's not finding any features.
 This is probably a bug, given that it finds "good" SAE for the first class, but not any of the next ones.

+Either it's a bug and I need to fix it, or I need to only pick patches with

+One such bug is activation normalizations.
+You need to normalize the activations.
+Just like in the comparison app in saev, you need to load the mean/scalar from disk for DINOv2 activations on IN1K.